 VHD Manipulation Tool

-VHD Manipulation is a command line tool which provides VHD file manipulation actions such as creating large VHD files, converting VHD files, extending and repairing a VHD file are the most common uses.
+VHD Manipulation is a command-line tool that provides VHD file manipulation actions such as creating large VHD files, converting VHD files, extending and repairing a VHD file are the most common uses.
 The final release of Version 2.0 is available from the Microsoft site.
 There is no such requirement for this tool except you need to be running on the supported Operating Systems.

 Microsoft Assessment and Planning Toolkit (MAP)